drewmalin/drewmalin.github.io/_posts/2014-03-02-java-client-server.markdown

 </project>
 {% endhighlight %}

 Nothing too fancy here, just a splitting of the build process between client and server.
-Note that 'build-all' is now the default commant, meaning by simply running 'ant' within the terminal, both the client and the server will be built.
+Note that 'build-all' is now the default command, meaning by simply running 'ant' within the terminal, both the client and the server will be built.
 Running 'ant server' or 'ant client' will start up the server and client respectively (perform these commands within their own terminal windows).

 And now, the client!